 | Natural Instinct | Strong but expressed subtly | Strong with obvious demonstrations |

-The Fascinating World of Animal Intuition
+The World of Animal Intuition

 The question “can cats sense when you’re sick” opens a larger conversation about animal intuition and perception.
 Cats aren’t unique in their ability to detect illness, but they’re particularly fascinating because of their reputation for independence.
 When a creature that seems to barely tolerate our existence suddenly becomes a devoted nurse, it reveals the depth of their awareness and attachment.